kendryte/kflash.py/README.md

 You can update [new cmsis-dap firmware](http://blog.sipeed.com/p/352.html), it is same as openec.

-For K210 Trainer V0.01b, BOARD must choose `-B dan`.
+For K210 Trainer V0.01b, BOARD must choose `-B trainer`.

 For KD233, BOARD must choose `-B kd233`, and the jumper for kd233 automatic download circuit must be set.